gmiDAO/gmiDAO.github.io/_posts/2021-9-4-NFTs imagination And Investment Trends.md

 Steve - *"Good point"*.
 Sees potential combining NFTs with DeFi and real assets in other industries (e.g. music industry) - NFTs unlock hidden value (e.g. create new utility that did not exist for the fans).

 Sally - agrees with exposed ideas - utility is key for the success of these projects.
 Sino focuses more on infrastructure (more potential to reach masses).
-But DeFi and GameFi are gaining significant traction - which do you think are the pioneers in these verticals?
+But **DeFi and GameFi are gaining significant traction - which do you think are the pioneers in these verticals? do you see new paradigms emerging?**

 Steve - Aavengochi is a leader in that vertical: one can buy an NFT, earn in Aave, and also play - if one dives into this project, one will realize how strong its community is.
 NFT custody is a big part of our business going forward - important to have businesses addressing custody (e.g. platform to manage NFT portfolio).

 Metaverse components + NFTs + composability = amazing oportunity.

 Robby - technical viability and crypto-comfortable userbase are allowing the emergence of many financial services on top of NFTs.
 [NFTfi](https://nftfi.com/) started with NFT collateralized loans without us, there is also an NFT rental market.

 Thinks existing audience is small and we need to broaden adoption and accessibility as much as possible - in traditional gaming, not getting 10M downloads during the first months is a synonym for death, whereas in crypto-gaming getting 10 seems to be fine.

 NFT rental markets are a way to broaden accessibility - F1 card collectors want to own a piece of merchandise but not play this asset and rental markets are a really interesting way to allow that car to play the game.

 Ben - echoes previous opinions.
 Interoperability is key and user retention is tough - we need to enable the existing user base to change games effortlessly.
 YGG is a good example that improves the UX by providing users with the capability of swapping items, cooperating with other players...